-Carpal Tunnel Surgery Performed at Midwest Orthopaedic Institute for Patients from DeKalb, IL & Nearby Communities
+Carpal Tunnel Surgery Performed at Midwest Orthopaedic Institute

 For patients in DeKalb, IL, and surrounding areas, carpal tunnel surgery is performed at Midwest Orthopaedic Institute by orthopaedic surgeons and subspecialists who focus exclusively on treating conditions affecting the hand and wrist.
 Our hand and wrist surgeons are highly respected by both their patients and peers.